mmshress/INLP-WS23/DOCUMENTATION.md

 Assignment Group 17
 <ul>
 <li>Siddhant Tripathi (siddhant.tripathi@stud.uni-heidelberg.de)</li>
+	Setup the base pipeline for RAG ,to experiment on different configuration, wrote code for different retriever methods and co-authored evaluation pipeline with Kushal Gaywala.
+	Added SemanticChunker as one of chunking strategy.
+Helped with research for embedding models, chunking strategies and Retreiver Models, co-created with Kushal Gaywala Response Dataset to compare with Ground Truth/Gold Data to facilitate evaluation of RAG pipeline.
 <li>Asma Motmem (asma.motmem@stud.uni-heidelberg.de)</li>
 <li>Kushal Gaywala (kushal.gaywala@stud.uni-heidelberg.de)</li>
 <li>Mohit Shrestha (mohit.shrestha@stud.uni-heidelberg.de)</li>
-Setup the fetching and pre-processing pipelines for the EUR-Lex corpus, setup the Docker compose files for the OpenSearch vector store, initial LlamaIndex orchestration, wrote the bulk of the code for indexing and interfacing with the OpenSearch vector store, helped with research for proper embedding models and chunking strategies, created synthetic dataset of question/answer/context triplets for fine-tuning the LLM along with engineering the prompt for the same, general refactoring of the codebase, editing of the majority of the project report
+Setup the fetching and pre-processing pipelines for the EUR-Lex corpus, setup the Docker compose files for the OpenSearch vector store, initial LlamaIndex orchestration, wrote the bulk of the code for indexing and interfacing with the OpenSearch vector store, helped with research for proper embedding models and chunking strategies, created synthetic dataset of question/answer/context triplets for evaluation of RAG pipeline along with engineering the prompt for the same, general refactoring of the codebase, editing of the majority of the project report
 </ul>
 <h4>Advisor: Prof. Dr. Michael Gertz</h4>